xackery/arch-notes/README.md

         family: Fira Code Retina
 ```

+If discord fonts have [] blocks and other invalid stuff,
+`sudo pacman -S noto-fonts-extra` is the fix

 I'm running a macbook pro mid 2014, so [this guide](https://wiki.archlinux.org/title/MacBookPro11,x) was helpful, but a lot of parts outdated.